sherminds/EOstudy/Evoldir/README.md

 ## Tasks

- 1) Add the ads in the AllData file on Google Drive Copy-paste the list generated with the above-mentionned script ad the end of the table.
+ 1) Add the ads in the AllData file on Google Drive (Flo) Copy-paste the list generated with the above-mentionned script ad the end of the table.

  2) Fill in the summary file